 Though Japan is a geographically smaller and is made up of two islands it continues to prosper by becoming a global leader in the exporting of innovation, artificial intelligence (robotics), fishing stocks and even ‘exports’ financial aid (loans) to other countries due to strong and disciplined monetary policy.

-China continues to grow and subsidises its agriculture and manufacturing industries fully utilising the abundance of manual labour at its disposal.
+China continues to grow and subsidizes its agriculture and manufacturing industries fully utilizing the abundance of manual labour at its disposal.
 China even exports this labour thus gaining influence and soft power enabling Chinese goods and services to be exported more freely to other economies.

 The ability to offer the global economy a form of expertise or goods/service can attribute hugely to each country’s economic wealth: Israel – military and intelligence; Brazil agriculture and tourism not to mention countries in the Far East – oil and fossil fuels.

 Most African countries obtain their sources of income (though not as much as they should) from natural minerals, agriculture, and tourism.
 Ghana has gold and cocoa; Nigeria – oil; South Africa – gold and many mineral resources; Kenya and Tanzania – tourism.
 Even a poor country like Zambia has survived because of its coal and coffee reserves.